Skip to main content

 propsThe per-draw uniforms, typed from the defaults object.

-Add it with addShader: the first color shader is the paint's base color, and later ones act as filters (each reads and overwrites the color written by the steps before it):
+Add it with addShader: the first color shader is the paint's base color, and later ones act as filters (each reads paint.color, the color the steps before it produced, and returns its replacement):

 // 0.2 palette cycles per second (time is in milliseconds):